The Derrida-Retaux model on a geometric Galton-Watson tree: Solvable discrete-time DR models with two parameters

 Note that continuous linear fractional distributions actually form the unique two-parameter family of probability measures on $\R_+$ whose Laplace transforms are linear fractional.
 Therefore, it is not surprising that, similar to the integer-valued linear fractional distributions, these continuous distributions define a solvable family within the context of the generalized DR model.

 We also remark that this family corresponds to the family of probability distributions introduced in \cite{HMP} for the continuous-time DR model.
-There does not seem to be a direct link between the continuous- and the discrete-time models, however \cite{lz-asymp} proved that one can obtain the continuous-time DR model as a scaling limit of the discrete-time model.
+There does not seem to be a direct link between the continuous- and the discrete-time models.
+However, it has been proved in \cite{lz-asymp} that one can obtain the continuous-time DR model as a scaling limit of the discrete-time model.

 Similar to the previous section, we begin by assembling a couple of facts about the laws $\mathsf{CLF}(\lambda,\varrho)$.

 \begin{fact} Let $\varrho\in [0,1]$, $\lambda>0$, ${\tt R} \eqdist \mathcal{G}(p)$ for some $p\in (0,1)$ and $(X_{n},n\geq 1)$ be a sequence of i.i.d.~random variables with common law $\mathsf{CLF}(\lambda,\varrho)$ and independent of ${\tt R}$.
 Then